ayonli/ngrpc/README.md

 - `importRoot` Where to begin searching for TypeScript / JavaScript files, the default is `.`.
 If given, there are two rules for setting this option:

-    - During development, if we use a source directory, say `src` (respectfully, set `compilerOptions.rootDir` to `src` in `tsconfig.json`), then this option should be set to `src` as well.
+    - During development, if we use a source directory, say `src` (respectively, set `compilerOptions.rootDir` to `src` in `tsconfig.json`), then this option should be set to `src` as well.
-    - In production, if we compile our program to a build directory, say `dist` (respectfully, set `compilerOptions.outDir` to `dist` in `tsconfig.json`), then this option should be set to `dist` as well.
+    - In production, if we compile our program to a build directory, say `dist` (respectively, set `compilerOptions.outDir` to `dist` in `tsconfig.json`), then this option should be set to `dist` as well.